tszwinglitw/5004-TeamActivities/Module10/README.md

     }
 ```

 You can then pass in the command line argument, and run the program with the console view or the Graphic User Interface!
-The important part to this is that if an application is designed right, the views types should be pretty interchangeable to the rest of the application.
+The important part to this is that if an application is designed right, the view types should be pretty interchangeable to the rest of the application.

 ## Overall